GAMS-dev/shinydashboard/srcjs/AdminLTE/README-shiny-mods.md

 * In AdminLTE.css, the fonts are fetched from the local host, instead of from Google fonts (must re-apply commits e9e63d1 and 9ccb12d when updating to newer version of Admin LTE).

+* Removed slimscroll error message when fixed sidebar is used

 * Add the following code chunk to app.js (see commit c3a0c59):

 ```js